Biological Diversity and Ecological Forecasting Data Pathfinder

 Traditional field observations provide data on organisms and their environment at the local level.
 NASA satellite-based remote sensing data complement field data with environmental variables, such as temperature and precipitation, and vegetation data, such as canopy height and evapotranspiration.

-The Biological Diversity and Ecological Forecasting Data Pathfinder is divided into four parts, each of which contains data that provide information to assess Essential Biodiversity Variables.
+The Biological Diversity and Ecological Forecasting Data Pathfinder is divided into four parts, each of which contains data that provide information to assess Essential Biodiversity Variables and Sustainable Development Goals.
 Click on the links below to find data specific to the section:

 - Find Vegetation Characteristics and Processes Data: includes vegetation condition (e.g., greenness, water stress), vegetation types, canopy height, vertical structure of forests, habitat structure, delineation and conservation of protected areas, phenology, and biomass measurements of groups and individuals.